-Do: Script out some of the questions and statements ahead of time which you want to make when you reach the prospect.
-This helps ensure you get the most out of each interaction as well as make you come across more prepared and polished.
+Do: Script out some of the questions and statements ahead of time that you want to make when you reach the prospect.
+This helps ensure you get the most out of each interaction as well as makes you come across as more prepared and polished.

-Don’t: Don’t create a script which includes every word you plan to say and read from your script when on the phone.
-It is helpful working from a script, but you don’t want to read directly from it because it makes you sound like a junior level sales person which can have a negative impact on the impression you make.
+Don’t: Don’t create a script that includes every word you plan to say and read from your script when on the phone.
+It is helpful working from a script, but you don’t want to read directly from it because it makes you sound like a junior-level salesperson, which can have a negative impact on the impression you make.

-Do: Plan ahead before the call by performing research and gathering some details on the target contact, their company, products, industry, etc. When determining how to write a phone script, this helps you tailor your script to your prospect.
+Do: Plan ahead before the call by performing research and gathering some details on the target contact, their company, products, industry, etc. When determining how to write a phone script, it can help you tailor your script to your prospect.

 Don’t: Do your best not to make calls without any knowledge regarding what the prospect does.
 It might be tough when there is a long list of prospects to call.
 Try to at least visit the prospect’s website so that you understand what they do.

 Don’t: Don’t attempt selling to everybody.
-You could result in spending your valuable time with low quality prospects when your phone script doesn’t screen the prospect.
+You could spend your valuable time with low-quality prospects when your phone script doesn’t screen the prospect.

-Don’t: Don’t sell to prospects which don’t have pain.
+Don’t: Don’t sell to prospects who don’t have pain.
 There is no reason to change when there isn’t pain.